 Supporting Global Health Careers

-The Center for Global Health distributes a weekly bulletin full of currrent information about global health.
+The Center for Global Health distributes a weekly bulletin full of current information about global health.

-We distil events, events (local and international), and funding, educational, internship, fellowship, and job opporunities into one concise email each week.
+We distill events, events (local and international), and funding, educational, internship, fellowship, and job opportunities into one concise email each week.
 Sign up here!
-The Office of Study Abroad and Public Health Studies Program currently seeks a qualified graduate student to serve as Program Assistant for the 2017 Cape Town Summer Program on Public Health in South Africa with Community Placements.
-Learn more here.

 Buzzing with global health practitioners, the world simultaneously does not have enough to meet the need and yet has too many too fit all their work into one weekly email bulletin.
 Thus, be sure to investiage other organizations and centers for more information about global health, and job, fellowship, internship, and volunteer opportunities: